Medical Care Providers

 Our CPR program has grown from training dozens to hundreds of people each year.
 CPR saves lives, and with your help we can get this valuable training to more people.
 Anyone with, or qualified to earn, a current AHA CPR Instructor certification can be part of our growing community education program.
 Course availability is frequent and there are even opportunities to lead your own regularly scheduled class.

 Cypress Creek EMS is dedicated to providing a rewarding atmosphere for the volunteers who make a difference in our organization.
 To help achieve this, the organization provides several benefits.
-The more subjective benefits such as state of the art equipment, aggressive treatment therapies, open protocols, and the opportunity to practice your skills in a supportive environment help provide a positive experience within the organization.
+All volunteers have access to state of the art equipment, aggressive treatment therapies, open protocols, and the opportunity to practice your skills in a supportive environment help provide a positive experience within the organization.

 Upon successful completion of the introductory program, CCEMS provides each new member with two red uniform shirts (with the CCEMS shoulder emblem) and a pair of black “medic” style uniform pants.